topoftheblock/ChatBundestag/README.md

 # Parliamentary Protocol Parser & Advanced GraphRAG Assistant

-A Java application for parsing XML protocols from the German Bundestag, loading them into an embedded Neo4j graph database, and enabling highly contextual, natural-language querying via an advanced **GraphRAG (Retrieval-Augmented Generation)** pipeline.
+A Java application for parsing XML protocols from the German Bundestag, loading them into an embedded Neo4j graph database, and enabling highly contextual, natural-language querying via an advanced **GraphRAG** pipeline.

 ---